Carlinha23/skin-care/README.md

 Skincare Review is a web application designed for skincare enthusiasts to make informed decisions about products based on genuine user reviews, free from advertising and brand partnerships.
 Focused on facial skincare products, the platform allows users to share their experiences with specific products, helping others choose the best options for skin improvement.

+## Project Goal
+The goal of this project is to provide information about facial skincare products.
+Users can search for products by category, making it easier to access and learn about different options.

 ## Tech Stack

 ### Frontend